formspark/documentation/docs/customization/feedback-page.md

 Customizes the title of the success feedback page.

-Default value: "Your form has been submitted."
+Default value: "Your code has been successfully redeemed "

 ### `_feedback.success.message`

 Customizes the message of the success feedback page.

-Default value: _none_
+Default value: "Now you have to wait, within 24 hours you will receive an email from us with the account details and login details.

+Any questions?
+Contact us via the live chat."

 ### `_feedback.error.title`